Allegedly the worst is behind us, an Exhibition at ICA San Jose

 Contorted Shadows, three hand-made wood cube sculptures, each 12 x 12 x 12 inches, charcoal wall drawings (eight-point stars extracted from Topkapi scroll), shadows, and hair, 2022.

 Three cube sculptures hold charcoal drawings, two of which are the eight-point stars from the Topkapi scroll.
-While the cubes are perfect, their distorted elongated shadows on the wall, in various shades, are reminiscent of LeWitte’s Distorted Cubes.
+While the cubes are perfect, their distorted elongated shadows on the wall, in various shades, are reminiscent of LeWitt’s Distorted Cubes.
 They symbolically represent my distorted vision of the cube.

 The black charcoal center in Cube ii symbolically represents the Kaaba and its net represents the Christian cross.